nextflow-io/training/docs/nf_customize/4_execution.md

 }
 ```

+!!! tip "Using multiple profiles"

+    Multiple profiles can be specified in a comma-separated (`,`) list when you execute your command.
+The order of profiles is important as they will be read from left to right, for example:

+    ```bash
+    nextflow run nf-core/demo -r dev -profile test,singularity --outdir results
+    ```

 Note that the test profile for nf-core/demo has supplied an `input` but no `outdir`, meaning that an `outdir` must still be added to your execution command separately.

 !!!
 Exercise